 - It is a single persistent world.
 There is only one island.

 - The computer system will take care of where everybody is and what happens to them.
 It will generate new pages daily for all players.
 There is no human influence as the computer makes all the decisions.
-Artificial intelligence is used for some texts (GPT-3) and images (Stable Diffusion).
+Artificial intelligence is used for some texts and most of the images.